skindstrom/4temps-tournament/README.md

 # Usage
 From the root directory of the project run `npm start` and wait a short while.

-You should now be able to visit `https://localhost:3001`.
+You should now be able to visit `http://localhost:3000`.
-By visiting this address, **your web browser will alert you that there is a security issue with the certificate**.
-This is because we're using a locally self-signed certificate.
-**You must allow the certificate before you can access the webpage.**
-How to do this is different for every browser.

 Any changes to the source files will automatically recompile the project and restart the server.

 ## Run the optimized version